Share this Post

-Treatment for simple Achilles tendinitis pain normally includes conservative measures, such as changes in your activity pattern.
+Simple treatment for Achilles tendinitis pain normally includes conservative measures, such as changes in your activity pattern.
 You should stop any activity that results in pain.
 If you continue to exercise, some activities like biking or swimming, will put less stress on your Achilles tendon.

-A physical therapist will be able to help you with exercises that stretch the tendon.
+When you come to our office for physical therapy services, one of our therapists will be able to help you with exercises that stretch the tendon.
 You may be advised to use a boot or brace to allow the tendon to remain immobile so it can heal.
 Some patients benefit from heel lifts placed in the shoe, to support the heel.
 Shoes that cushion the heel may be helpful.

 In terms of medication, non-steroidal anti-inflammatory drugs that include ibuprofen or aspirin can help reduce inflammation.
 Ice applied to the area over the Achilles tendon should help if done regularly for 15 minutes two or three times each day.

-Achilles tendinitis often takes up to 2 months to resolve.
+Treatment plans for Achilles tendinitis often take up to 2 months to resolve.
 If conservative measures fail to resolve your symptoms, surgery is a possibility for removal of inflamed tissue, damaged tendon, or bone spurs.
 A more unusual treatment is extracorporeal shock wave therapy, using low dose sound waves.